alexbh10/alexbh10/README.md

 - 👋 Hi, I’m Alex
 - 👀 I’m interested in data science field
 - 🌱 I'm currently learning business analytics and machine learning topics
-- I’m looking to collaborate on data driven projects to help companies to address business problems
+- I’m looking to collaborate on data driven projects to help addressing business problems
 - 📫 How to reach me ...https://www.linkedin.com/in/abh9a/

 <!---